 The ADNOC Schools is pleased to announce that the commissions of Middle States Accreditation granted accreditation to ADNOC Schools for seven years effective May 1, 2014.

-This course is designed to prepare students for pre-Algebra.
+This course is designed to prepare students for Algebra.
 It develops students' understanding and application of proportional relationships, operations with rational numbers, expressions and linear equations.
-Students will solve problems involving scale drawings and informal geometric constructions.
-They will work with two- and three-dimensional shapes to solve problems involving area, surface area, and volume.
-They will draw inferences about populations based on samples.
+Students solve problems involving scale drawings and informal geometric constructions.
+They work with two- and three-dimensional shapes to solve problems involving area, surface area, and volume.
+They draw inferences about populations based on samples.

-The fundamental purpose of this course is to formalize and extend the mathematics that students learned in the middle grades.
+This course is offered to 8th graders.
+The fundamental purpose of this course is to formalize and extend the mathematics that students learn in the middle grades.
 The course extends understanding of linear and exponential relationships by contrasting them with each other and by applying linear models to data that exhibit a linear trend.
-Students will be engaged in methods for analyzing, solving, and using quadratic functions.
-Algebra I topics include relationships between quantities, reasoning with equations, linear and exponential relationships, descriptive statistics, expressions and equations, quadratics functions and modeling
+Students are engaged in methods for analyzing, solving, and using quadratic functions.
+Algebra I topics include relationships between quantities, reasoning with equations, linear and exponential relationships, descriptive statistics, expressions and equations, quadratics functions and modeling.